arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 <h3>RStudio</h3>

 Then, there's **RStudio**.
 RStudio is the name of a company and also the name of a piece of software this company makes (and makes available for free).
 You can think of RStudio as a fancy text editor for writing R code.
 The technical term for a fancy text editor for writing code is "Integrated Development Environment", or IDE (you pronounce each letter, eye-dee-ee).
 You can run RStudio on Mac, Windows, or Linux.
-It can run on a local computer like your laptop, or on a server that users can access using a web browser.
+It can run on a local computer like your laptop, or on a server that is accessed using a web browser.

 </div>
 </div>